sofiemartins/HiRep/Doc/user_guide/input_file.md

 disc:configlist = list_conf.txt
 ```

-A list of paths were configurations are stored relative to the current working directory.
-This means that for example if `conf dir=cnfg` this directory is included in the path, for example `cnfg/run1_n100`.
+A list of paths where configurations are stored relative to the current working directory.
+This means that, for example, if `conf dir=cnfg`, this directory is included in the path, for example, `cnfg/run1_n100`.

 ```
 disc:n_mom = 1